 Nevada law limits the payment of cash dividends by EICN to its parent by providing that payments cannot be made except from available and accumulated surplus, otherwise unrestricted (unassigned), and derived from realized net operating profits and realized and unrealized capital gains.
 A stock dividend may be paid out of any available surplus.
-A cash or stock dividend prohibited by these restrictions may only be declared and distributed as an extraordinary dividend upon the prior approval of the Nevada Commissioner of Insurance (Nevada Commissioner).
-EICN may not pay such an extraordinary dividend or make an extraordinary distribution until the Nevada Commissioner either approves or does not disapprove the payment within 30 days after receiving notice of its declaration.
-An extraordinary dividend or distribution is defined by statute to include any dividend or distribution of cash or property whose fair market value, together with that of other dividends or distributions made within the preceding 12 months, exceeds the lesser of: (a) 10% of EICN's statutory surplus as regards to policyholders at the next preceding December 31; or (b) EICN's statutory net income, not including realized capital gains, for the 12-month period ending at the next preceding December 31.
-As of December 31, 2016, EICN had positive unassigned surplus of \$152.1 million.
-During 2016, EICN paid an extraordinary dividend in the form of the common stock of ECIC, valued at \$358.3 million, to EGI as part of the internal restructuring of the Company's insurance subsidiaries.
-As a result of the payment of its extraordinary dividend, any dividends paid by EICN through December 31, 2017 will require prior approval by the Nevada Department of Insurance.
+A cash or stock dividend prohibited by these restrictions may only be declared and distributed as an extraordinary dividend or make an extraordinary distribution until the Nevada Commissioner of Insurance (Nevada Commissioner).
+EICN may not pay such an extraordinary dividend or make an extraordinary dividend or distribution until the Nevada Commissioner either approves or does not disapprove the payment within 30 days after receiving notice of its declaration.
+An extraordinary dividend or distribution is defined by statute to include any dividend or distribution of cash or property whose fair market value, together with that of other dividends or distributions made within the preceding 12 months, exceeds the lesser of: (a) 10% of EICN's statutory surplus as regards to policyholders at the next preceding December 31; or (b) EICN's statutory net income, not including realized capital gains, for the 12-month period ending at the next preceding December 31, 2017, EICN had positive unassigned surplus of \$196.7 million.
+During 2017, EICN did not pay any dividends.
+The maximum dividends that may be paid in 2018 by EICN without prior regulatory approval from the Nevada Department of Insurance is \$19.9 million.

 Under Florida law, without regulatory approval, EPIC and EAC may pay dividends if they do not exceed the greater of: the lesser of 10% of surplus or net income, not including realized capital gains, plus a 2-year carry forward; 10% of surplus, with dividends payable limited to unassigned funds minus 25% of unrealized capital gains; or, the lesser of 10% of surplus or net investment income plus a 3-year carry forward with dividends payable limited to unassigned funds minus 25% of unrealized capital gains.
-During 2016, EPIC paid an extraordinary dividend in the form of the common stock of EAC, valued at \$179.8 million, to EGI as part of the internal restructuring of the Company's insurance subsidiaries.
-As a result of the payment of its extraordinary dividend, any dividends paid by EPIC through in 2017 will require approval by the Florida Office of Insurance Regulation (FOIR).
-Additionally, EAC paid an extraordinary dividend in the amount of \$32.2 million to EPIC.
-As a result of the payment of its extraordinary dividend, EAC can pay \$18.0 million of dividends without prior regulatory approval beginning July 6, 2017.
+During 2017, EPIC and EAC did not pay any dividends.
+The maximum dividends that may be paid in 2018 by EPIC and EAC without prior regulatory approval from the Florida Office of Insurance Regulation (FOIR) is \$15.9 million and \$19.0 million, respectively.